 For example, there are thousands of cases where a single 1990 census tract corresponds to multiple 2010 tracts.
 This is especially common in fast-growing areas on the outskirts of cities, as in Figure 1.
 To tabulate 1990 data for the 2010 tracts in these cases, starting from tract counts requires disaggregating counts from the larger 1990 tracts down to their component parts, which can result in substantial errors.
 Disaggregation models commonly assume that population characteristics are uniformly distributed within source zones, resulting in inaccurately uniform distributions among the target zones.
 This is evident in the tract-based estimates of the 1990 Black population distribution in Figure 1, which indicate that this area was moderately well integrated.

-There is usually no need to start from tracts, though, even when the goal is to produce tract-level data.
+In this case, though, and in most others, there is no need to start with tract data.
 The Census Bureau publishes many summary tables for lower levels, such as blocks, block groups, and "block group parts" (intersections between block groups, places, county subdivisions, and some other levels).
 Allocating data from these levels requires less disaggregation, and in many cases it requires only aggregation, resulting in exact counts for the target zones.
 In Figure 1, the allocations from the lower levels reveal that this area's population was in fact strongly segregated in 1990, with high rates of Black population in the eastern 2010 tracts and low rates in the western 2010 tracts.

 - Blocks are the lowest level for which the Census Bureau tabulates full-count, short-form summary data, covering subjects such as age, sex, race, household size, and housing tenure.

 - Block group parts are the lowest level for which the Census Bureau tabulated sample-based, long-form summary data in 1990 and 2000, covering subjects such as income, employment, education, nativity, migration, and commuting.